 Becoming rich requires doing each of these three things in a certain way.
 Understanding that everything comes from a thought, and your thoughts become things.

 “Don’t fear nor doubt as I create what I want”

 Cause and Effect

 Wattles introduced the concept of cause and effect, the science of getting rich.

 He explained that wealth doesn’t come from your environment.

-You can have people living in the same neighbourhood, doing the same business, having the same talents, yet there are still rich and poor.
+You can have people living in the same neighbourhood, doing the same business, and having the same talents, yet there are still rich and poor.

 However, the point that had the most impact on me, was the description of the world as a place of endless abundance.

-If you seek harmony with the universe, have gratitude to the universe and seek to give more value than you take, then success and wealth can be yours.
+If you seek harmony with the universe, have gratitude to the universe, and seek to give more value than you take, then success and wealth can be yours.